Scott Brennan (comedian)

 Scott Brennan is an Australian actor and comedian.
 He is best known for his work on the Australian television program skitHOUSE.

+Early life and education

+Scott Brennan was born in Australia.

-In 1990, he went to University of Melbourne to complete B. Ed (Sec) Arts.
+In 1990, he went to University of Melbourne to complete a B.Ed.

+Career

+Live

+Brennan has been a regular performer at the Melbourne International Comedy Festival since 1999.
+Past shows include Spontaneous Broadway, Life - Get it up ya (which was also performed at the Edinburgh Fringe), Code Beige, Glen Bush; Teenage Superstar (for which he received a Moosehead grant) and Very Very Scary.